-Best Practices for Mobile Computing Devices
+Best Practices for Mobile Advocacy

 Mobile advocacy makes it easier for advocates to do work while they are on the road or away from the office.
 Mobile advocacy is especially useful when programs are servicing a large geographic area or a rural area.
 Devices such as tablets and smart phones help advocates reach out to survivors, access files from the office, receive email, and upload or update paperwork.
 Their compact size makes it easier to carry than a laptop.
 Despite their many conveniences and benefits, local programs using mobile devices should be aware of their security and safety issues.

 Unlike a computer that is set up in a specific location, tablets and smartphones can be easily stolen or misplaced.
 It’s also very easy for others (including an advocate’s friends and family) to pick up a tablet or phone and scroll through the information, which could include survivors’ personally identifying information.
 Someone with more malicious intent could quickly install a spyware program on the device if they have access to it.
 For these reasons, the first line of defense is to put a passcode lock on the tablet or smartphone.
 Most devices have a basic 4‐digit security lock.
 For more security, some devices allow the user to use a more complex security code that includes numbers, letters, and symbols.

 Furthermore, some devices allow users to unlock devices with facial recognition or fingerprint scanning.
 Check the settings in your device to find these features and settings.

 Users can download security software or anti‐malware software onto devices to strengthen the security.
 Some security software allows users to track down the device if it’s stolen, or even remotely wipe the device so that whoever stole it cannot see the contents on the device.
 Anti‐malware software will prevent malware from being installed onto the device, increasing privacy and security.